 Our review is designed to help you maximize your score on the Physical Medicine Clerkship Exam.
-StatPearls questions and articles are linked directly to NBME®, USMLE®, NBOME®, and COMLEX® content outlines.
+StatPearls questions and articles are based on our experts review of the NBME®, USMLE®, NBOME®, and COMLEX® topics.
 Each review course is designed to empower you to assess your knowledge and understanding of medical principles and concepts found on the Physical Medicine Clerkship Exam.

-We have 301 Multiple-choice 1st, 2nd, and 3rd order questions with four detailed teaching points linked to 298 PubMed indexed review articles related to the PMR Clerkship Examination.
+We have 301 Multiple-choice 1st, 2nd, and 3rd order questions with four detailed teaching points linked to 247 PubMed indexed review articles related to the PMR Clerkship Examination.
 You can customize practice questions to anatomical and clinical Physical Medicine Medical Student subject areas.
-In addition, you will have access to a 250 question pre- and post-test Physical Medicine Clerkship Exam to help you target learning and identify areas that need further study.
+In addition, you will have access to a pre- and post-test Physical Medicine Clerkship Exam to help you target learning and identify areas that need further study.
 Analytics and reports allow you to compare your scores to other students.

 Achieve top scores

 The StatPearls PMR practice exam questions, PMR shelf assessment questions, PMR practice test questions, PMR shelf exam questions, PMR qbank questions, and PMR clerkship questions will help you achieve a top score on the PMR Clerkship Examination.
 255 authors and 8 editors have contributed to the development of the Physical Medicine Clerkship Exam content, which is continuously refined and updated to improve your learning experience.

 How many hours is the Physical Medicine Clerkship Exam?

 The Physical Medicine Clerkship Exam is 2.5 hours.

 How many questions is the Physical Medicine Clerkship Exam?

 The Physical Medicine Clerkship Exam is 125 questions.

 What topics are covered on the Physical Medicine Clerkship Exam?